 2) Etiology of Substance Use Disorders: Genetic, Neurobiological, Behavioral, and Cultural Influences

-It is important that Fellows acquire a more general knowledge base regarding substance abuse and dependence beyond that confined to treatment.
+It is important that postdocs acquire a more general knowledge base regarding substance abuse and dependence beyond that confined to treatment.
 The training faculty have identified particular substance abuse specialty areas to be of particular relevance to alcohol and substance abuse treatment/intervention research.
-All Fellows need to have a working familiarity with these areas, irrespective of their own areas of particular expertise and interest.
+All postdocs need to have a working familiarity with these areas, irrespective of their own areas of particular expertise and interest.
 While these areas change over time, at present the most crucial are: epidemiology, neurobiology of addiction, genetics, co-occurring conditions, social/environmental influences, social learning models, and special populations.
 Background lectures are provided on these topics, led by faculty who are experts.

 T32 Core Seminar Series